vdamasceno04/techtok/README.md

 The initial motivation for creating this system was for an university project, which the professor required to be a system linked to a database and its respective diagrams.
 We saw that as an oportunity to develop a personal project and learn more about some
-topics: web development, (REST) APIs, databases, routing and authentication...
+topics: web development, (REST) APIs, databases, routing, authentication...

 ### Technologies used
 - Front-end: JavaScript, HTML, CSS
 - Back-end: Node.js
 - Database: MySQL

 ## Installation
+To run this application, follow the steps:

+TODO...